KaioFelps/vite-rust/Readme.md

 > [!WARNING]
 > Unexpected bugs might occur, and vite-rust is barely newborn.
 Please
-> be careful and let us know about any bug found.
+> be careful and let me know about any bug found.

-> [!NOTE]
-> While not reached version 1.x, commits will be pushed directly to the
-> main branch.

 ## License
 This project is licensed under the [MIT](./LICENSE) license.